asadsatti/randomuser/README.md

 -Each API call loads 30 user records asynchronously

--User Jackson to convert JSON for a use record to User object
+-Used Jackson to convert JSON for a user record to User object

 -User objects are stored an ArrayList to be used as a data source for RecyclerView